 Co-branding is not just for giant national or international brands.
 While a mobile food business may have difficulty linking up with the likes of Dole or General Mills, there are an increasing number of off the shelf co-branding opportunities of which many businesses can avail themselves.

 There are bound to be dozens of custom co-branding partners in your local geographical area.
 The key is to think creatively about products or services that complement yours in some way and that will enhance the appeal or credibility of your offering.

 For example, a food truck could co-brand with a local packaged-foods maker to create a new menu item.
 A good place to start generating ideas is by thinking about other types of companies that do a good job serving your target market.
 You might even ask your customers to identify other companies with which they do business and see if you come across any patterns.

 Develop Your Own Guidelines

 Be careful, co-branding is not without risks.
-First, it tends to have a dilutive effect, since it spreads the credit for a positive experience across two brands where normally there’s only one.
-And if the experience isn’t positive—even if it’s the other brand’s fault—it may reflect negatively on you and your food truck.
+First, it could dilute your brand, since it spreads the credit for a positive experience across two brands where normally there’s only one.
+And if the experience isn’t positive, it may reflect negatively on you and your food truck.

 Because of this, it’s important to carefully consider your own co-branding principles before you enter an agreement.
 Develop guidelines that are right for your mobile food business that will enable you to objectively assess opportunities that arise.
 As an example, you may only co-brand with companies that share complementary values.
 Or will you co-brand only with products that hold a best-in-class status.
 Finally you might only co-brand in situations where you can retain full review and approval rights on all elements of communications.
 This will narrow your co-branding possibilities, but it also reduces its risk.